linkml/linkml/docs/contributing/contributing.md

 pre-commit install
 ```

 Now each `git commit` will trigger a check of the files staged in that commit and block the commit if issues were found.
+In an emergency you can bypass the pre-commit hooks by using the `--no-verify` flag on `git commit`.

 ### Release to PyPI